Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 ncn-s# ceph -W cephadm --watch-debug
 ```

-> **NOTE:** For use with orchestration tasks, this can be typically run from a node running the ceph mon process (typically ncn-s00(1/2/3)).
-There may be cases where a cephadm is run locally on a host and it will be more efficient to tail /var/log/ceph/cephadm.log.
+> **NOTE:** For use with orchestration tasks, this can be typically run from a node running the ceph mon process.
+In most cases, this is ncn-s00(1/2/3).
+There may be cases where a cephadm is run locally on a host and it will be more efficient to tail `/var/log/ceph/cephadm.log`.